Non-Abelian Chiral Spin Liquid on the Kagome Lattice: Identifying and Characterizing the non-Abelian chiral spin liquid

-We can study the response of the spin system from Gutzwiller projected wave functions.
-From Laughlin's gauge invariant argument \cite{laughlin1981}, the spin Hall conductance can be obtained by measuring the spin pump of the Gutzwiller projected state in a cylinder when adiabatically inserting a symmetry flux $\Phi_z$ (see Fig.~\ref{fig_Pump}) in the mean-field Hamiltonian $H_{\rm mf}(\Phi_z) = \sum_{\langle ij \rangle} [\chi_{ij} C_i^\dag e^{iA^z_{ij}S^z}C_j + \Delta_{ij}C_i^\dag e^{iA^z_{ij}S^z} \bar C_j + {\rm h.c.}] + \lambda \sum_i C_i^\dag C_i$, where $\Phi_z=\oint \pmb A^z\cdot d\pmb x$ is the symmetry flux through the cylinder.
-Our numerical data for the projected ground state of $H_{\rm mf}(\Phi_z)$ is shown in { Fig.~{\ref{fig_Pump_top}}}, where the spin Hall conductance is given by ${\delta S^z\over\delta\Phi_z}={1\over2\pi}$.
-Alternatively, the spin Hall conductance can be obtained by calculating the many-body Chern number on a torus with twisted boundary conditions \cite{NTW}.
-When using the latter scheme, the many-body Chern number we obtained is also 1, which agrees with the result from Laughlin's gauge invariant argument.
+To verify above result, we study the response of the spin system using the Gutzwiller-projected wave functions.
+Based on Laughlin's gauge argument \cite{laughlin1981}, the spin Hall conductance can be obtained by measuring the spin pump of the Gutzwiller-projected state on a cylinder when a symmetry flux $\Phi_z=\oint \pmb A^z\cdot d\pmb x$ (see Fig.~\ref{fig_Pump}) is adiabatically inserted in the mean-field Hamiltonian

+Accordingly, the Gutzwiller-projected ground state of above Hamiltonian is now a one-parameter family $|\mathrm{RVB}(\Phi_z)\rangle$ depending on the flux $\Phi_z$.

+We compute numerically the total spin polarization $M_z$ (as a function of $\Phi_z$) accumulated in the vicinity of the upper boundary of the cylinder [the red circle in Fig.~\ref{fig_Pump}], which extends over several lattice sites depending on the width of the edge state.
+The spin polarization defined as

+is a function of the flux $\Phi_z$, where $S_z=\sum_j S_j^z$ with $j$ running over the lattice sites covered by the gapless edge states.
+The numerical results for a weak pairing state (with $\chi=-1, \, \Delta=1, \, \lambda=1$) and a strong pairing state (with $\chi=-1, \, \Delta=1, \, \lambda=10$) are shown in Figs.~{\ref{fig_Pump_top}} and \ref{fig_Pump_trv}, respectively.
+It can be seen clearly that the projected topological superconductor has a spin Hall conductance $\frac{1}{2\pi}$, which agrees with the prediction of the $SO(3)_1$ Chern-Simons theory, while the projected trivial superconductor has no spin Hall conductance.